Secret-Key Agreement Using Physical Identifiers for Degraded and Less Noisy Authentication Channels: Conclusion

 \section{Conclusion}

-In this {paper}, we revealed that only a single auxiliary RV {was required} in the expression of the capacity region of the authentication systems when the ACs are in the shapes of physically or stochastically degraded channels and less noisy channels. {Moreover, the capacity regions of the authentication systems for both binary and Gaussian sources were derived}.
-We also provided some numerical calculations concerning the Gaussian case to {capture} the impact of noise in the enrollment phase toward the capacity region, and to visualize the trade-off between secret-key and privacy-leakage rates.
+In this paper, we investigated the classes of ACs {for which} the capacity regions of the {GS and CS models} can be characterized by one auxiliary random variable.
+The obtained results revealed that only a single auxiliary random variable is required to characterize the capacity regions for degraded and less noisy ACs.
+Moreover, the capacity regions of the authentication systems for both binary and Gaussian sources were derived. \revb{All the expressions derived in this work are not only tight but also readily computable.
+They may serve as a performance benchmark when practical channel codes such as LDPC and polar codes are constructed for the authentication systems as in \cite{chen2019} for a visible source model.} We also provided some numerical calculations for the Gaussian case to demonstrate the impact of noise in the enrollment phase on the capacity region as well as to examine the trade-off between secret-key and privacy-leakage rates for a given storage rate.

-For future work, it may be of sufficient interest to investigate the classes of channels taking only a single auxiliary RV to characterize the capacity region for the joint-measurement-channel model \cite{gs2021}.
+\revb{For future work, a natural extension of this work is to investigate whether polar codes can achieve all the rate points in the capacity region of binary sources.
+In fact, for the typical key-agreement problem \cite{chou2015}, polar codes were shown to achieve the fundamental limits by exploiting the degraded and less noisy properties of the main and Eve's channels.
+Due to the similarities of the key-agreement problem and our model, it may be possible to demonstrate that the code achieves the fundamental limits of the authentication systems as well}.
+Furthermore, extending the results in Section \ref{gauss-source} to vector Gaussian case is another interesting research topic.

 \appendices